FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 7. Toxicology, Safety & Exposure Considerations

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be in place to minimize risks.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature